 Removal of wisdom teeth is important when the teeth have no room in the mouth to grow.
 The following symptoms may indicate that the wisdom teeth have erupted and surfaced, and should be removed before they become impacted.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 - facial swelling

 - swelling of the gumline in the back of the mouth

 Most oral health specialists will recommend removal of the wisdom teeth before painful symptoms arise and it is clear that there will be no room for them to come in—usually around the age of 16 to 18 years of age.
 It is good to remove them early to prevent impactions of the teeth that can destroy the second molar, form cysts or become infected.
 According to the American Academy of General Dentistry, third molar impaction is the most prevalent medical developmental disorder.

 What problems are often associated with impacted third molars?

 Some problems associated with impacted third molars include the following:

 Wisdom tooth extraction surgery involves removing the gum tissue that presides over the tooth, gently detaching the connective tissue between the tooth and the bone, removing the tooth, and suturing the opening in the gumline.

 Most wisdom teeth extractions are performed in the dentist's office under local anesthesia.
-Consult your adolescent's dentist or oral surgeon about supplements to local anesthesia or alternative forms of anesthesia.
+Patients who are particularly anxious should consult their dentist or oral surgeon about supplements to local anesthesia or alternative forms of anesthesia.